harbidel/cu-cat/doc/index.rst

 About
 =====

-dirty_cat is for now a repository for ideas coming out of a research
+cuCat is for now a repository for ideas coming out of a research
 project: there is still little known about the problems of dirty categories.
 Tradeoffs will emerge in the long run.
 We really need people giving feedback on success and failures with the different techniques and